steverozen/DBSverify/README.md

 DBSverify stands for "Doublet Base Substitution verify".
-A "Doublet Base Substitution" is the simultaneous mutation of adjacent bases, for example mutations from TA to GA and from TC to AA, which are often caused by the carcinogen aristolochic acid.
+A "Doublet Base Substitution" is the simultaneous mutation of adjacent bases, for example mutations from TA to GT and from TC to AA, which are often caused by the carcinogen aristolochic acid.